Lent thoughts from Julia

 Each one of us may have a different focus.
 For some, music provides the fastest route to contemplation and prayer.
 Others find inspiration through powerful sermons, while some of us crave the gift of silence.

-This Lent, we will be looking at the ways we worship at St Peter’s, by examining our music, words, space and presence.
+This Lent, we have been looking at the ways we worship at St Peter’s, by examining our music, words, space and presence.
+During the current situation, this has becoming more important than ever, as we seek ways of staying in touch with those who may not be attending church in the normal way.

 Unusually, St Peter’s has had an unbroken pattern of worship for nearly 40 years.
 I was trained by my predecessor, who was vicar here for nearly 20 years.
 I am now in my 18th year.
 Such rare continuity is a gift to be treasured.
 But it is also important to examine it from time to time, for signs of wear and tear.

-A series of sermons and conversations, led by the Worship Team, will explore the main ingredients of our Sunday worship (see dates below).
-I hope you can join in, and have your voice heard.
+A series of sermons and conversations, led by the Worship Team, has explored the main ingredients of our Sunday worship (see dates below).
+We are looking for a remote way of completing our final date in this series.

 St Peter’s lives within a particular Anglican tradition – Liberal Catholic – which provides rules of grammar in which to articulate a vision, and a wealth of historic treasures to take out of the cupboard.

 One of these traditions, the Stations of the Cross, is a devotion or spiritual pilgrimage through Christ’s final hours.
 This will be our focus on four evenings in March (see dates below).
-On Sunday evenings, Lent Cafe Conversations will explore some of today’s ethical issues; migration, euthanasia and gender.
-Before then, a Men’s Breakfast on 15 February will offer the chance of fellowship and conversation in the crypt.
-Dates and information below.
-Our Lent experience will culminate in a beautiful reflection, Words and Music, on Sunday 5 April at 5pm.
+Lent Cafe Conversations has set out to explore some of today’s ethical issues; migration, euthanasia and gender.
+We covered the first topic – and have postponed the final two until later in the year.
+Our Lent experience is due to culminate in a beautiful reflection, Words and Music, on Sunday 5 April.
+We may have to seek another way of transmitting this to you – we’ll update you in due course.

 Rev’d Julia Porter-Pryce,